yourtechie/aks-documentation/README.md

 # **Creating an Azure Kubernetes Service: A Step-by-Step Guide**

-Azure Kubernetes Service (AKS) offers a streamlined approach to deploying and managing Kubernetes clusters in the Microsoft Azure cloud environment.
 Setting up an AKS instance involves several straightforward steps, ensuring a smooth and hassle-free experience for users.
 Below is a detailed guide on how to create an Azure Kubernetes Service:

 **Step 1: Sign in to Azure Portal**
    - Begin by navigating to the Azure portal (https://portal.azure.com) and signing in with your Azure account credentials.
 If you do not have an Azure account, you will need to create one before proceeding.